-SERVING SUGGESTIONS: The technique to roasting a suckling pig is similar to roasting any other kind of meat.
-Oven roast in a special earthenware dish (included along with your cochinillo) low and slow and served hot with a well browned and crusty skin.
-Wine is traditionally served along side this delicacy.
+SERVING SUGGESTIONS: The technique for roasting a suckling pig is similar to roasting any other kind of meat.
+Oven-roast slowly, in an earthenware dish and serve hot with a well-browned and crusty skin.